 Low quality links pointing to your pages can also trip you up, because Penguin 2.1 was all about putting the search engine focus on quality over quantity.

 According to Kristi Hines, your past bad content can come back to haunt you.
-So it’s not enough to begin building good, high quality links today.
-The ones you built when you first started marketing can also have an effect on your rankings.
+So, it’s not enough to begin building good, high quality links today.
+The ones that you built when you first started marketing can also have an effect on your rankings.

 The ugly truth is this: If your site has a large number of inbound links coming from irrelevant sites (i.e., content farms or sites in a different niche altogether), your chances of getting a Google penalty increase.